 Trash Can Contest

-MoDOT sponsors the contest as part of Missouri's "No MOre Trash!" campaign to raise awareness and discourage littering.
-The contest encourages students from kindergarten through eighth grade to join the fight against litter by decorating and displaying a large trashcan with the "No MOre Trash!" logo and a litter prevention message using a variety of creative mediums.
+MoDOT sponsors the No MOre Trash!
+Trash-Can-Decorating Contest as part of Missouri's "No MOre Trash!" campaign to raise awareness and discourage littering.
+The contest encourages Missouri students to join the fight against litter by decorating and displaying a large trash can with the "No MOre Trash!" logo and a litter prevention message using a variety of creative mediums.

 The Rules